Are you willing to sponsor?

 Are you ready to explore the transformative power of athlete sponsorship for your brand?
 Click here to learn more about how sponsorship can help brands grow and thrive in the exciting world of motorsports.

-By Emanuele Venturoli| Posted February 28, 2019 | In MotoGP, Sport Sponsorship, Sports Marketing
+By Emanuele Venturoli| Posted February 28, 2019 | In Sport Sponsorship, Sports Marketing

 Well, because consumers have changed their purchasing habits: this is the answer.
-Consumers are mainly sourcing information on the Internet and they no longer want to be bothered, unless they have already made their decision to buy something.
+Consumers are mainly sourcing information on the Internet, and they no longer want to be bothered unless they have already made their decision to buy something.

-Leaving far-reaching historical discussions aside, let’s immediately go back to the present days with a practical example.
-Take an ordinary evening in the week and a couple, Simon and Lucy by way of example, watching their favourite TV show at home while they are sitting on their sofa.
+Leaving far-reaching historical discussions aside, let’s immediately go back to the present day with a practical example.
+Take an ordinary evening in the week and a couple, Simon and Lucy, by way of example, watching their favorite TV show at home while they are sitting on their sofa.
 All of a sudden the show stops to give way, as usual, to advertising spots for the next 4 to 5 minutes.
 Simon stands up from the sofa and quickly washes the dishes and glasses they have used for dinner, while Lucy scrolls unread notifications on her mobile phone.
-As soon as the TV show starts again, the couple goes back to the sofa and draw their attention to it again.
+As soon as the TV show starts again, the couple goes back to the sofa and draws their attention to it again.
 What is the result?
 The couple has not assimilated any of the information and messages broadcast on screen during the 5-minute advertising break.
 Of course, they were there, in the same room as their TV set, but they are very unlikely to even remember one of the brands advertised during the break.

 This is a deliberately trivial example, although it is not that far from a daily routine we are all well aware of.
-The first reason why companies are moving away from advertising is that consumers have over time developed very strong defense mechanisms against an ever more invasive advertising hype that tends to permeate all communications channels.
+The first reason why companies are moving away from advertising is that consumers have, over time, developed very strong defense mechanisms against an ever more invasive advertising hype that tends to permeate all communications channels.
 They would rather be in the TV show in place of occupying the breaks and, above all, be there when something interesting happens.
-If we are not looking for a new car or a new mobile, we are very unlikely to get caught by an advertising spot which is broadcast without being requested and, possibly, at high volume.
+If we are not looking for a new car or a new mobile, we are very unlikely to get caught by an advertising spot that is broadcast without being requested and, possibly, at high volume.

-If you wish to know more about sports marketing, click here and you will be redirected to a whole section of our blog on sports marketing.
+If you wish to know more about sports marketing, click here, and you will be redirected to a whole section of our blog on sports marketing.
 If you wish to know more about sponsorship, click How sports sponsorship works.

 What changes does sports sponsorship bring about?
 Many!
 Firstly, the brands and trademarks are in the TV program – in the middle of the action – and they are not perceived as intrusive elements.
 Going back to our example, if Simon and Lucy were watching a soccer match, they would see the names of the sponsors on the jerseys of the players, for instance, or the logos of the partners of the league at the edge of the pitch.

 The horizon itself!
 If we use the example of cars, Simon will be able to associate some automotive brands with Formula 1 racing teams and, at the same time, with great sports clubs, such as Manchester United, which give the brand additional value.
-This strategy was strongly pursued by Mercedes in the past few years through huge investments in its own sports programs and in sports sponsorships as they have proved to be a very powerful marketing and communication tool.
+This strategy was strongly pursued by Mercedes in the past few years through huge investments in its own sports programs and in sports sponsorships, as they have proved to be a very powerful marketing and communication tool.

 The intent of this post was to illustrate three of the main reasons that mark the difference between advertising and sponsorship, which more and more frequently lead companies to opt for the latter in place of the former.
 In summary, the three reasons are:

 Needless to say, this is not a comprehensive list.
-Other aspects to be investigated include the cost-effectiveness of the sponsorship tool, emotional involvement and activation opportunities.
+Other aspects to be investigated include the cost-effectiveness of the sponsorship tool, emotional involvement, and activation opportunities.
 These aspects will be the subjects of other posts that will be published in the next few days.

 Discover more about a Sports Marketing Agency.